 |Amazon Alexa built-in||Yes||No|

-Still, I'd recommend the ecobee SmartThermostat for most people.
-It's got Alexa built-in, which is great for direct control, while also working directly with HomeKit, letting you add it to your scenes with other HomeKit accessories or control the ecobee SmartThermostat with Siri.
-It's external sensors, placed in each room, also tells you if people are in that room, letting your heating or cooling systems deliver what's needed more efficiently.
-Plus, one sensor is included in the box, which is not the case with the Nest.
+Its external sensors in each room also tell you if people are in that room, letting your heating or cooling systems deliver what's needed more efficiently.
+Plus, it comes with one sensor in the box, which is not the case with the Nest.

-Learning your temperature adjustment needs over time, the Nest Learning Thermostat's automatic schedules make it a "set it and forget it" sort of appliance that takes some of the worries out of heating and cooling your home.
+By learning your temperature adjustment needs over time, the Nest Learning Thermostat's automatic schedules make it a "set it and forget it" appliance that takes some of the worries out of your home's heating and cooling.